Christian Walker Player Props: Diamondbacks vs. Reds

 - The Reds pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Reds have a 4.76 team ERA that ranks 26th across all league pitching staffs.
+- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.77).

-- The Reds give up the fifth-most home runs in baseball (130 total, 1.3 per game).
+- Reds pitchers combine to allow the fifth-most home runs in baseball (133 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.